GST full form: Transforming Indirect Taxation in India

 2. The journey of GST Implementation in India

 GST implementation in India has been a long and complex process.
 It involved great efforts from the government, policymakers, and various stakeholders.
-The idea of GST in India was first introduced in the early 2000s.
+The idea of Goods and Services Tax (GST Full Form) in India was first introduced in the early 2000s.
 In 2014, when the Narendra Modi-led government came into power, it was then that a high-level GST Council was formed.
 It consisted of representatives from the central and state governments.
-Their work was to design and oversee the implementation of GST.
+Their work was to design and oversee the implementation of Goods and Services Tax (GST Full Form).
 In 2016, the Constitution 101st Amendment Act was passed by the Indian Parliament.
 It received the President’s assent in September 2016.

 3. Challenges faced during the implementation of GST